Chapter Twenty-Three: Wrinkled Paper Flowers:

 "No," he said.
 "You sit and rest today."

+"It's your day, just rest," he insisted.
 Anna looked at her guests.
 Their eyes seemed to agree with him.
 The woman lowered her shoulders.

 "Alright," she said.
 Anna sat back down.
 Tsuzuki looked over at Seita.

 "Go get the tea," he said.
 The lodger boy shrugged in indifference.

 "Fine," he said.
 Seita stood up and went into the kitchen.
 He came back with a tray of dark green tea.

 Tsuzuki still had a hitch with the proposal.
 He hadn't gotten the ring.
 Most of the rings he looked at were out of his price range.
 Plus, none of the cheaper ones really matched up with Anna.
 This ring had to be special.
 That's how it was supposed to be, right?
 In the end, he couldn't get the ring.
 Tsuzuki sighed to himself.
 Guess I'll have to do it without the ring for now.